system76/ec/doc/adding-a-new-board.md

 #### Example

-The gaze15 battery has
+The gaze15 battery has:

 ```
 充电限制电压: 16.8Vdc
 ```

-and its charger has
+Its charger has:

 ```
 DC OUTPUT (输出/輸出): 19.5V⎓9.23A 180W
 ```

+The schematics show it uses a 0.005 ohm sense resistor for both the adapter and the battery.

-This gives
+This gives:

 ```
 CFLAGS+=\
+	-DCHARGER_ADAPTER_RSENSE=5 \
+	-DCHARGER_BATTERY_RSENSE=5 \
-	-DCHARGER_CHARGE_CURRENT=1536 \
+	-DCHARGER_CHARGE_CURRENT=3072 \
 	-DCHARGER_CHARGE_VOLTAGE=16800 \
 	-DCHARGER_INPUT_CURRENT=9230
 ```